Axway/api-builder-docs/content/en/docs/release_notes/ufa.md

 ## Fixes

 * #6523: Previously, if a Model was configured to use a connector that was not installed as a dependency, the startup would fail with the error, _Cannot read property 'usage' of undefined_.
 Now, the startup will fail with a more informative error message, _Error loading connector connector-name for model: model-name.
-Couldn't find a connector named: connector-name_.
+Could not find a connector named: connector-name_.

 {{% releasenotes/deprecations %}}